hieplpvip/Asus-Zenbook-Hackintosh/README.md

 - Trackpad has some minor bugs (random cursor jumping, etc.), but gestures are great
 - Wifi/Bluetooth: replace with DW1560.
 Stock Intel card will never work
 - Audio not working 100% on UX430
+- ALS not working (will add support for it when [VirtualSMC](https://github.com/acidanthera/VirtualSMC) is released)
 - Everything else works well

 ## Instruction